List of Victorious characters: Sikowitz

 Erwin Sikowitz (/'saɪkoʊwɪts/ SEYE-koh-wits; portrayed by Eric Lange) is the hippie-like acting teacher at Hollywood Arts.
 His habits might be interpreted as weird and his methods are shown to be often very strange (including throwing a ball at Cat while she is performing), but at times very effective.
 He often walks around barefoot, which is the supposed trait of the hippies.
 He likes to enter the class through a window and is almost always seen drinking from coconut because, as Jade says, "the milk gives him visions".
 Tori gave him two dollars on her first day at Hollywood Arts, thinking he was homeless.
 He also gave Cat, Jade, Beck, Andre, and Robbie permission to start a fake ping-pong team to make money and have a fancy dinner.
 He claims to be 34 years old in "The Diddly-Bops".

-He appears in "Pilot", "The Bird Scene", "Beck's Big Break", "The Great Ping Pong Scam", "Cat's New Boyfriend", "Freak The Freak Out", "Rex Dies", "The Diddly-Bops", "Sleepover at Sikowitz's", "Beck Falls for Tori", "Tori Gets Stuck", "Prom Wrecker", "Locked Up!", "iParty with Victorious", "Helen Back Again", "Tori Tortures Teacher", "Terror on Cupcake Street", "A Christmas Tori", "The Gorilla Club", "Tori & Jade's Playdate", "April Fools Blank", "How Trina Got In", "Tori Goes Platinum (parts 1-2)", "Crazy Ponnie", "Cell Block", "Robbie Sells Rex", "Star Spangled Tori" and "Victori-yes".

 "Pilot" is the only episode where he is referred to as Mr. Sikowitz.
 In all other episodes, he is just called Sikowitz.
 In "Sleepover at Sikowitz's", it is revealed that he has a nephew named Jason, who went out on a date with Cat, although the results are not mentioned.
 His catchphrase is "Good Gandhi!"
 As strange as Sikowitz is, he is the favorite teacher of Tori, Cat, Jade, Beck, Andre, and Robbie, and is very open and comfortable with them, to the point he says that he is their friend in a few episodes.